mbusigin/disbatch/docs/Upgrading.md

         // or for no back-compat with Disbatch 3 db.queues.update({}, {$rename: {constructor: "plugin"}})

-- If there is already a collection `config`, rename it to something else

 - If using MongoDB authentication, make sure the `plugin` role has the proper permissions for any collections the plugin modifies.